dotnet/pinvoke/CONTRIBUTING.md

  * Prefer `SafeHandle`-derived types to `IntPtr` when dealing with handles.
    Mark P/Invoke methods that destroy handles private because they will necessarily take `IntPtr` and the pattern for users should be to `Dispose` of your `SafeHandle`.
- * Prefer native pointers over `IntPtr`.
+ * Use native pointers instead of `IntPtr`.
 We have automatic code generation in place during the build to create `IntPtr` overloads of these methods.
- * When a native method accepts a pointer to a byte array, consider creating two P/Invoke overloads: one that takes `byte[]` and one that takes `byte*`.
-The former being more convenient for most callers, while the latter is more efficient when callers may want to point to some offset into the array.
+The only known exception where `IntPtr` is OK to use directly is when the value isn't actually a pointer that should ever be dereferenced (e.g. a handle that is only ever returned back to the library that produced it).
+ * When a native method accepts a pointer to an array of structs, use `struct*` as the parameter type and add `[Friendly(FriendlyFlags.Array)]` to that parameter (the attribute is not necessary on `byte*`).
+   The code generator will then produce an overload that takes `struct[]` for you.
+ * When a native method accepts a pointer to a single value, you may optionally add this attribute to the parameter with more or less flags: `[Friendly(FriendlyFlags.In | FriendlyFlags.Optional)]` which leads to the code generator producing `struct?`, `ref struct`, or `ref struct?` overloads for that parameter.
- * Prefer `enum` types over `int` or `uint` flags.
-Generally, name flags enums as `METHODNAMEFlags`, for example `CreateFileFlags` for the flags that are passed to `CreateFile`.
+ * Prefer `enum` types over `int` or `uint` for flags.
+Generally, name flags enums as `METHODNAMEFlags`.
+   For example: `CreateFileFlags` for the flags that are passed to `CreateFile`.

 ### Helper methods